 Barnes says the demand for gardening training is growing faster than Soil Born’s capacity to fulfill it.
 Tickets to the clinic were gone within three days.
 “There’s a thirst for this, a hunger out there.
 So we’re trying our best to meet it,” she says.

 A more comprehensive Beginning Gardener Course begins in April which goes into more depth on garden design, building healthy soil, garden ecology, pest control and more over seven weeks.

-An intermediate course covers advanced garden design and planting, seed saving and propagation, tree pruning, attracting pollinators and beneficial insects.
+An intermediate course starts Feb.
+14, which covers advanced garden design and planting, seed saving and propagation, tree pruning, attracting pollinators and beneficial insects.
 Courses in the Grow Your Groceries series cost $225.

 Barnes says the farm hopes to offer one of those courses again in the fall and cover cool season gardening.
 There’s also a six-month permiculture design course that delves into how to mimick nature’s processes to create sustainable environments with less human intervention.

 So where is all this hunger for gardening information coming from?

 Barnes says the designation of Sacramento as America’s Farm-to-Fork Capital a couple of years ago has heightened people’s awareness of food and where it comes from.
 The interest she saw at Soil Born’s booth at the Farm-to-Fork Festival last year was extraordinary.

 “It’s an indicator to me that the Farm-to-Fork Capital designation has really expanded the reach of the local food movement in Sacramento,” she says.
 “I can only imagine that that’s spurred the interest and awareness of more and more people in this city toward the idea of growing your own food.”

 At February’s clinic, a variety of apartment dwellers, house renters, first time homeowners, and people putting in a first garden attended the sessions, interested in everything from container gardens and raised beds to larger plots on acreage.